 Whether used to assess or shape legislation, AI tools need protection beyond typical cybersecurity considerations.
 The potential for adversaries to manipulate the outcomes of these AI models to tip policymaking to their advantage calls for careful safeguards.17

 For example, as “microscope-like” ML models uncover new outcomes of public policies, policymakers will quickly find themselves consuming new types of data beyond bar charts and budget trends.
-New forms of information such as geospatial data, statistical relationships, and more are likely to become important for decision-making.
-To ensure that these new sources of information are easily consumable, legislators and their staff may need new data visualization tools.
-Similarly, staff members will likely need more data science skills to analyze, create, and present the visualizations.
+New forms of information such as geospatial data, statistical relationships and more are likely to become important for decision-making.
+To ensure that these new sources of information are easily consumable, legislators and their staff may need new data visualisation tools.
+Similarly, staff members will likely need more data science skills to analyse, create and present the visualisations.

 Lessons learned from other industries can help policymakers get started on their AI journey:

-The Deloitte AI Institute helps organizations connect all the different dimensions of the robust, highly dynamic, and rapidly evolving AI ecosystem.
+The Deloitte AI Institute helps organisations connect all the different dimensions of the robust, highly dynamic and rapidly evolving AI ecosystem.
 The AI Institute leads conversations on applied AI innovation across industries, using cutting-edge insights to promote human-machine collaboration in the Age of With™.
-The Deloitte AI Institute aims to promote dialogue about and development of artificial intelligence, stimulate innovation, and examine challenges to AI implementation and ways to address them.
-The AI Institute collaborates with an ecosystem composed of academic research groups, start-ups, entrepreneurs, innovators, mature AI product leaders, and AI visionaries to explore key areas of artificial intelligence including risks, policies, ethics, future of work and talent, and applied AI use cases.
-Combined with Deloitte’s deep knowledge and experience in artificial intelligence applications, the institute helps make sense of this complex ecosystem and, as a result, delivers impactful perspectives to help organizations succeed by making informed AI decisions.
-No matter what stage of the AI journey you’re in—whether you’re a board member or C-suite leader driving strategy for your organization, or a hands-on data scientist bringing an AI strategy to life—the Deloitte AI institute can help you learn more about how enterprises across the world are leveraging AI for a competitive advantage.
-Visit us at the Deloitte AI Institute for the full body of our work, subscribe to our podcasts and newsletter, and join us at our meetups and live events.
+The Deloitte AI Institute aims to promote dialogue about and development of artificial intelligence, stimulate innovation and examine challenges to AI implementation and ways to address them.
+The AI Institute collaborates with an ecosystem composed of academic research groups, start-ups, entrepreneurs, innovators, mature AI product leaders and AI visionaries to explore key areas of artificial intelligence including risks, policies, ethics, future of work and talent and applied AI use cases.
+Combined with Deloitte’s deep knowledge and experience in artificial intelligence applications, the institute helps make sense of this complex ecosystem and, as a result, delivers impactful perspectives to help organisations succeed by making informed AI decisions.
+No matter what stage of the AI journey you’re in—whether you’re a board member or C-suite leader driving strategy for your organisation, or a hands-on data scientist bringing an AI strategy to life—the Deloitte AI institute can help you learn more about how enterprises across the world are leveraging AI for a competitive advantage.
+Visit us at the Deloitte AI Institute for the full body of our work, subscribe to our podcasts and newsletter and join us at our meetups and live events.
 Let’s explore the future of AI together.